matrix-org/matrix-spec-proposals/proposals/0000-server-auth-simple.md

 ### The `m.server.participation` authorization event, `state_key: ${origin_server_name}`

-This is an authorization event that is used to authrorize events originating from the server named in the `state_key`.
+This is an authorization event that is used to authorize events originating from the server named in the `state_key`.

 `participation` can be one of `permitted` or `deny`.